getgud-io/getgud-docs/sdk-commands.md

         long long actionTimeEpoch,
         std::string playerGuid);
 ```
 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
+Max 36 chars.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - your player Id (which will be called playerGuid on Getgud's side)
+* `playerGuid` - your player Id (which will be called playerGuid on Getgud's side).
+Max 36 chars.

 ### Spawn Action